hyperledger-labs/splice/cluster/README.md

 ## Enabling additional SVs for Testing

 When deploying a cluster, it is possible to enable additional SVs beyond the typical 1-4, for the purpose of creating and testing larger networks.
-Currently this enables svs 5,6,7,8,9.
+Currently a max value of `9` is supported.

-To enable these additional SVs, set `ENABLE_TEST_SVS=1` for that cluster's env configuration, then `cncluster apply`.
+To enable these additional SVs, set `SVC_SIZE=<num>` for that cluster's env configuration, then `cncluster apply`.

 Note that the keys for the extra SVs need to be present in the Google Cloud project that the cluster is running in.
 Currently the keys are only uploaded to `da-cn-scratchnet`.